Hope

 Living into the Fullness of His Life

-My hope is that he will be and become even more Aidan.
+My hope is that he will be and become even more like himself.
 In those still moments, I was especially aware of the relentless expectations of a community like the one in which he has been raised.
 Here in Pasadena, almost a one-size-fits all definition of success and happiness orients the ways and the speed of teens’ lives.
 Although the prescribed norms are intended to guide, they all too often force and constrict maturing youth into people they are not.
 Reported rates of anxiety and depression suggest that wrong expectations promote striving ones, not thriving ones.
 Striving reflects a life motivated by external rewards and goals, whereas thriving involves pursuing goals that are aligned with intrinsic motivation, strengths and purpose.
-I hope my child will learn to thrive as himself, not as someone striving to live up to a prescribed idea of the good life.
+I hope my son will learn to thrive as himself, not as someone striving to live up to a prescribed idea of the good life.

-My thoughts and prayers gave way to asking God to help Aidan be ever mindful of how he might live with integrity to who he is, and to be ever intentional about weaving his way into the tapestry of this world with all his unique particularities.
+My thoughts and prayers gave way to asking God to help my son be ever mindful of how he might live with integrity to who he is, and to be ever intentional about weaving his way into the tapestry of this world with all his unique particularities.
 I wish him a life of discovery and learning, not just of the world around him, but also of the world within him.
 May he ever attend to what lights him up and sparks his deepest delights and joy.

 With and for Others